Fire Code Compliance & Requirements in MassachusettsMarch 29, 2022 9:57 am

 Are you looking to incorporate a new fire alarm system into your commercial building or upgrade your existing system?
 Lexington Alarm Systems can provide you with the right system that complies with the Massachusetts fire code.

 Our priority is our customers’ safety.
-When an alarm alerts out center, we reach out to you and to the appropriate authorities for help.
-Our center is 5-diamond certified and UL-listed, and we respond to an alarm in less than eight seconds.
+When an alarm alerts our monitoring center, we reach out to you and to the appropriate authorities for help.
+Our center is 5-diamond certified and UL-listed and we respond to an alarm in less than eight seconds.
 We can protect your commercial building effectively to give you the peace of mind you need.